 Sorry for this long list, but we've found your happiness depends on knowing what to expect.

 -No smoking in the house (but it's OK on one of our two porches).

 -No pets.
 Sorry, we have a cat, and cat is House Owner.
 You cat people, you know what we mean.
-Stay here ONLY if you like cats, know how to interact with animals (this one is a sweetie, but he does have claws and teeth!) and don't have allergies!
+Stay here ONLY if you like cats, HAVE HAD EXPERIENCE interacting with animals (this one is a sweetie, but he does have claws and teeth!) and don't have allergies!
 We mean this, now.

 -No guests except those registered in advance.